 AB 1482: Tenant Protections Act of 2019

 On October 8, 2019, Governor Newsom signed AB 1482, the Tenant Protection Act of 2019, providing rent cap and just cause eviction protections to qualified rental housing across California.
-The bill limits annual rent increases at 5% plus the "cost of living", which at present comes to an allowed rent increase of about 6.1% for much of the region’s multifamily housing stock.
+The bill limits annual rent increases at 5% plus the "cost of living" index, which at present comes to an allowed rent increase of 9.2% for much of the region’s multifamily housing stock.
 The law became effective January 1, 2020 and remains in effect until January 1, 2030.

 The bill applies to all jurisdictions in California, unless a local rent cap or just cause for eviction ordinance was passed before September 1, 2019, or a more protective ordinance was passed after September 1, 2019.
 In Marin County, the unincorporated areas of Marin, in addition to the Town of Fairfax and the City of San Rafael passed local Just Cause ordinances in 2019.
 There are no local rent cap ordinances in place in any jurisdiction of Marin County, meaning the State law regarding rent caps applies throughout the county.

 Review the Frequently Asked Questions from landlords and tenants below to learn more about this bill.